-Neurotechnology Regains First Place in NIST PFT III Fingerprint Evaluation.
+Neurotechnology's Proprietary Fingerprint Technology Regains First Place in NIST PFT III Evaluation

-Neurotechnology's proprietary fingerprint extraction and matching algorithm outperforms competitors in the most experiments in the latest PFT III evaluation.
+Neurotechnology's latest proprietary fingerprint verification algorithm performs best in the majority of tests of the NIST PFT III evaluation.

-Vilnius, Lithuania – April 4, 2023 – Neurotechnology, a provider of deep learning-based solutions and high-precision biometric identification technologies, today announced that the company returned to the top ranking in the National Institute of Standards and Technology (NIST) Proprietary Fingerprint Template III (PFT III) evaluation.
-The PFT III evaluation presents fingerprint verification benchmarks using four different datasets of fingerprints, in almost all of which Neurotechnology's latest algorithm submission presented the most accurate scores.
+Vilnius, Lithuania – February 8, 2024 – Neurotechnology, a provider of deep learning-based solutions and high-precision biometric identification technologies, today announced that after just a two-month gap, the company's proprietary algorithm once again leads the National Institute of Standards and Technology (NIST) Proprietary Fingerprint Template III (PFT III) evaluation.

 Neurotechnology, as a multi-biometric solutions developer, is also an active participant in other NIST evaluations of different biometric modalities.
-Over the years, the company's algorithms have been among the top performers in evaluations including MINEX III, IREX 10, FRVT, ELFT, and SlapSeg III.
+Over the years, the company's biometric algorithms have achieved top results in independent technology evaluations, including NIST ELFT, SlapSeg III, MINEX III, FRVT, and IREX 10.

 Neurotechnology is a developer of high-precision algorithms and software based on deep neural networks and other AI-related technologies.
 The company was launched in 1990 in Vilnius, Lithuania, with the key idea of leveraging neural network capabilities for various applications, such as biometric person identification, computer vision, robotics, and artificial intelligence.
-The company's solutions and products have been used in more than 140 countries worldwide and in many national-scale projects for national ID, passports, elections, and border control, including India's Aadhaar program, the Ghana General Elections, the Democratic Republic of the Congo Voter Deduplication and other projects that collectively process the biometric data of nearly two billion people.
+The company's solutions and products have been used in more than 140 countries worldwide and in many national-scale projects for national ID, passports, elections, and border control, including India's Aadhaar program, general elections in Ghana and Liberia, voter deduplication for the Democratic Republic of the Congo and other projects that collectively process the biometric data of nearly two billion people.

 Jennifer Allen Newton